mtravesso/Recycle_Bin/README.md

 ## Known Issues
-File metadata (like deletion date) is limited;
+When restoring a corrupted metadata file, the script may continue
 No versioning or backup history.
-If the metadata file grows too large, search and sorting operations may slow down significantly.

 ## References